 The United States has given the right of record access to citizens through the Freedom of Information Act.
 This law was enacted in 1967 but only applies to federal agencies.1 Each state has a specific set of laws or statutes that govern information, including North Carolina.

-According to the North Carolina General Statutes 132-6-6.2, records should be provided promptly, with some exception, to any individual with no proof of purpose.3 Because of the North Carolina Public Records Law and its commitment to transparency, many avenues have become available to locate public information in North Carolina.
+According to the North Carolina General Statutes 132-6-6.2, records should be provided promptly, with some exceptions, to any individual with no proof of purpose.3 Because of the North Carolina Public Records Law and its commitment to transparency, many avenues have become available to locate public information in North Carolina.

 At the forefront of these resources are government-owned sites and when conducting a search on these platforms, the inquiring party must know specifics.

 If inmate records are in question, the city or county where the inmate is housed is imperative.
 For access to court records or criminal records, the corresponding authority and court must be found.
-Vital records, including birth certificates, death certificates, and marriage licenses, can typically be ordered from the state but can take in excess of 6 months to receive.4 Ordering vital records from the county is generally a speedier process, but if the information on that location is inaccurate or unknown, results could be skewed.
+Vital records, including birth certificates, death certificates, and marriage licenses, can typically be ordered from the state but can take in excess of 6 months to receive.4

 Although the public does have a right to North Carolina state records, it is admissible for government and private entities to charge a fee to provide these services.
 The possibility of finding the information needed for free is possible and advice on where to search is listed below.